GLOBAL-MARKETS-Stocks tread water as gold, oil declines spook sentiment | Business

 GLOBAL-MARKETS-Stocks tread water as gold, oil declines spook sentiment

-Global shares treaded water on Monday as sharp falls in gold and oil prices and concerns over the spread of the coronavirus Delta variant dented sentiment.
-U.S. stock indexes were mixed.
+Global share prices treaded water on Monday as sharp falls in gold and oil prices and concerns over the spread of the Delta coronavirus variant dented sentiment.
+U.S. stock indexes were mixed at the close.

-Global shares treaded water on Monday as sharp falls in gold and oil prices and concerns over the spread of the coronavirus Delta variant dented sentiment.
+Global share prices treaded water on Monday as sharp falls in gold and oil prices and concerns over the spread of the Delta coronavirus variant dented sentiment.

 "With the Delta variant spreading, money managers who were over-invested in the re-opening trade continue to unwind that trade because it's not working right now," said Dennis Dick, a trader at Bright Trading LLC.
 In Europe, gains in healthcare, utilities and technology stocks outweighed declines triggered by a fall in commodity prices earlier on Monday.

 Holidays in Tokyo and Singapore made for thin trading conditions, adding to the volatility.
-Yet after an initial fall, MSCI's broadest index of Asia-Pacific shares outside Japan recovered to be up 0.1%.
-Chinese trade data out over the weekend undershot forecasts, while figures out Monday showed inflation slowed to 1% in July, offering no barrier to more policy stimulus.
+After an initial fall, MSCI's broadest index of Asia-Pacific shares outside Japan recovered to be up 0.1%.
+Chinese trade data over the weekend undershot forecasts, while figures out on Monday showed inflation slowed to 1% in July, offering no barrier to more policy stimulus.

 The U.S. Senate came closer to passing a $1 trillion infrastructure package, though it still has to go through the House.
 Investors were still assessing whether Friday's strong U.S. payrolls report would take the Federal Reserve a step nearer to winding back its stimulus.